brkyvrkn/invoice-recognition/README.md

-# InvoiceRecognition
+# Invoice Recognition

->I have gained more experince while programming about Image Processing in iOS using the some libraries as listed below;
+<p>I have gained more experince while programming about Image Processing in iOS using the some libraries as listed below</p>
 - OpenCV 3rd version
 - MBProgressHUD
 - LibZBar